ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Monotonic Random (Method 2):
 : With this method, the random data is extended to also function as a counter.
-  This monotonic value can be thought of as a "randomly seeded counter" which SHOULD be incremented in the least significant position for each UUID created on a given timestamp tick.
+  This monotonic value can be thought of as a "randomly seeded counter" which MUST be incremented in the least significant position for each UUID created on a given timestamp tick.
   UUIDv7's rand_b section SHOULD be utilized with this method to handle batch UUID generation during a single timestamp tick.